 - Select an object you already created from the list (such as a profile or pool; not present on all questions.
 Shown in bold italic)

+The text under the bullet provides information about the choice.

 - Choice #1 (in a drop-down list)

 - Choice #2 (in the list)

 - a.
 Second level question dependent on selecting choice #2

+Explanatory text

-- Sub choice #1
+- Sub choice #1 Explanatory text

 - Sub choice #2

 - a.
 Third level question dependent on sub choice #2

+Explanatory text

-- · Sub-sub choice
+- Sub-sub choice Explanatory text

 - Sub-sub #2

 - a.
-Fourth level question (rare)
+Fourth level question (and so on)

+Explanatory text